-SCSO: Father arrested for the murder of 4-month-old baby, mother
+Father arrested in murder of 4-month-old baby, mother

-SHELBY CO., Tenn. — The Shelby Count Sheriff’s Office has arrested a man for the murder of a woman and her 4-month-old baby boy.
+SHELBY CO., Tenn. — The Shelby County Sheriff’s Office has charged a man with the murder of a woman and a 4-month-old baby boy.

-The Shelby County Sheriff’s Office says that 25-year-old Enoch Turner, who is the father of the 4-month-old baby, has been arrested and charged with numerous felonies, including two counts of first degree murder and aggravated arson.
+The Shelby County Sheriff’s Office says that 25-year-old Enoch Turner, who is the father of the 4-month-old baby, has been arrested and charged with numerous felonies, including two counts of first-degree murder and aggravated arson.

 Heather Cook, 32, and her son Bentley were found dead in an apartment on Bennington Circle sometime after 9:30 a.m.
 Friday morning.
 Shelby County Fire crews found their bodies while responding to a call of a house fire.